linsod/LineAPIserver/README.md

 Create a account with Line
 Create a account with Heroku(free)
 ```
+## STEP 1： Create a Heroku project

+1. Login to Heroku, in the Heroku page，點選 New -> Create New App

 ## The main idea
 Since there is many earthquake in Taiwan